Paul-Anderson2/belly-button-challenge/README.md

 Main code located in the stater_code/static/js subfolder html code located in start_code folder

-StackOverflow had useful examples for d3.select and html clearing and helped mne get started
+StackOverflow had useful examples for d3.select and html clearing and helped me get started
-creating the fileter solution for filtering the sample id's
+creating the filter solution for filtering the sample id's